DuPage County Order of Protection Attorneys

 - Ordering the abuser to attend counseling.

 Emergency orders of protection can often be obtained the same day from the court and do not require the accused to be present.
 Emergency orders typically remain in effect for up to 21 days.
 Interim orders can be issued without a full court hearing, but the accused must have at least been notified of the date of a court hearing and allowed to appear.
 Interim orders remain in effect for up to 30 days.
 Plenary orders last for up to two years and are only issued after a full hearing in which both sides are allowed to present evidence.

 Experienced Illinois Order of Protection Attorneys

 If you or someone close to you has been the victim of domestic violence or abuse, there is no need to continue living in fear.
 An order of protection can give you the relief necessary to resume a normal life.
 If you have been falsely accused and served with a restraining order, it is important to act immediately to present your side to the court.
-The lawyers at Mevorah Law Offices LLC offer experienced guidance for clients in domestic abuse situations.
+The lawyers at Mevorah & Giglio Law Offices offer experienced guidance for clients in domestic abuse situations.
 We are honest and down to earth, and we fight hard to protect your rights.
 We also keep extended evening and weekend hours for your convenience.
 For immediate help with orders of protection in Illinois, contact us today at 630-932-9100630-932-9100 for a free consultation.
-We serve DuPage County, Will County and Kane County, Illinois.
+We serve DuPage County, Will County, and Kane County, Illinois.